sohansputhran/procurement-risk-detection-ai/README.md

   ```bash
   pip install --upgrade "networkx>=3.0"
   ```
-  This module also includes a **fallback** that combines single-source BFS when that function isn’t available, so it will work across versions—but upgrading is recommended for performance.
+  The module also includes a **fallback** that combines single-source BFS when that function isn’t available—upgrading is recommended for performance.

-- To incorporate `distance_to_sanctioned` into scoring, export metrics at award level or join by `supplier_id` in the batch endpoint.
-(Planned follow‑up: join by supplier.)

 ---